 While an alternative teacher certification program will get you into the classroom as a working educator faster (in under a year in some cases), online options are less common, with a few exceptions, including Teach Away's TCP.

 Why's that?
-Well, online alternative teaching certification also typically require you to undergo a teaching practicum at a local school in the state you want to teach in, which you may need to arrange on your own.
+Well, online alternative teaching certification also typically requires you to undergo a teaching practicum at a local school in the state you want to teach in, which you may need to arrange on your own.

 Before you commit to an online alternative certification program, you'll need to be sure that you can arrange your student teaching to take place close by – or be in a position to relocate temporarily throughout the student teaching component of your course.

 Graduates who desire to teach in public schools in any state must be licensed.
-Specific requirements vary based on location, but generally, individuals must have a bachelor's degree in addition to completing an accredited teacher education program with student teaching.
+Specific requirements vary based on location, but generally, individuals must have a bachelor's degree in addition to completing an teacher education program with student teaching.
 They must pass a teacher certification exam and, in some cases, additional assessments focused on particular content areas, according to the US Bureau of Labor Statistics.

 Final word of advice: